datofauna/tutorial-template/docs/source/usage.rst

 Installation
 ------------

-To test and debug the API, it is advised to intall VSCode and Postman using pip:
+To test and debug the API, first intall VSCode and Postman using pip:

 .. code-block:: console

-   (.venv) $ pip install
+   (.venv) $ pip install ...

-Also .NET compiler
+Also .NET Core (for Windows: https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 Using PostMan
 ----------------

+#.
 Import API Collection
-Setting environments (NB: the developmnet env in vscode is the local environment in postman) Authentication
+#.
+Setting environments (NB: the developmnet env in vscode is the local environment in postman)
+#.
+Authentication
+#.
 Send a request
+#.
 Create a new request

-To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function:

-.. autofunction:: lumache.get_random_ingredients

-The ``kind`` parameter should be either ``"meat"``, ``"fish"``, or ``"veggies"``.
-Otherwise, :py:func:`lumache.get_random_ingredients` will raise an exception.

-.. autoexception:: lumache.InvalidKindError

-For example:

->>> import lumache
->>> lumache.get_random_ingredients()
-['shells', 'gorgonzola', 'parsley']

 Debug mode in VSCode
 --------------------

-Install extension
+#.
+Install necessary extensions
-IMport appsetting.Development.json
+#.
+Import appsetting.Development.json

+#.
 Run in terminal:

 .. code-block:: console